 Development under either the Adopted General Plan or proposed Initiative's CSHO would result in significant air quality impacts.
 One of the primary sources of operational air quality emissions is vehicle trips.
-Since employment uses generate more vehicle trips than senior housing, it is assumed that build out of the proposed Initiative's CSHO scenario would result in fewer vehicle trips and thereby lesser air quality impacts from automobiles.
+Based on the current national ITE trip generation rates for senior housing, employment uses generate more vehicle trips than senior housing.
+Thus, it is assumed that build out of the proposed Initiative's CSHO scenario would result in fewer vehicle trips and thereby lesser air quality impacts from automobiles.
+San Jose has higher cost of housing and incomes than most communities in the nation.
+Cost of housing and affluence are factors that are associated with higher trip generation.
+Should the seniors in the ESHSP have driving behaviors different than the national standard assumed, the senior housing trip generation may be underestimated, and thus the air quality impacts from senior housing may be underestimated.

-However, to the extent the proposed Initiative results in locating future senior homes on existing industrial lands, there are potential issues for dust, localized air quality issues, and odors.
+Also, to the extent the proposed Initiative results in locating future senior homes on existing industrial lands, there are potential issues for dust, localized air quality issues, and odors.
 Certain types of uses are incompatible with residents, particularly people over 65 years, athletes, children, and people with cardiovascular and chronic respiratory diseases as people most likely to be affected by air pollution (also classified as sensitive receptors).